juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 - unlockKeyTags#sub[i]
 - allowedGuesses

-Upon receipt of a _register2_ request, _Realm#sub[i]_ creates or overwrites the user's registration state with the corresponding values from the request and resets the _attemptedGuesses_ to 0.
+Upon receipt of a _register2_ request, _realm#sub[i]_ creates or overwrites the user's registration state with the corresponding values from the request and resets the _attemptedGuesses_ to 0.

-A _Realm_ should always be expected to respond _OK_ to this request unless a transient network error occurs.
+A _realm_ should always be expected to respond _OK_ to this request unless a transient network error occurs.

 The registration operation completes successfully with at least _y_ _OK_ responses.